Servo97/d3il/README.md

 - Add a training scripts in `scripts/aligning/`

 ### Creating Custom Tasks
-Our simulation system, built on Mujoco and Gym, allows the creation of new tasks.
+Our simulation system, built on Mujoco and Gymnasium, allows the creation of new tasks.
 In order to create new tasks, please refer to the [D3il_Guide](environments/d3il/README.md)

 After creating your task and recording data, simulate imitation learning methods on your task by following these steps: